wickednvile/CRTIOW/README.md

 # Ray Tracing in One Weekend but in C
-"Ray Tracing in One Weekend" by Peter Shirley implemented in C by me.
+"Ray Tracing in One Weekend" by Peter Shirley, implemented in C by me.
 Code is written poorly, you have been warned.

 ## Images